The CircleTalk™ Philosophy

-The CircleTalk program was the inspiration of Vanna Weyman, a vigorous elder herself and mother of five grown children.
-When her husband of 60 years was hospitalized after a stroke, Vanna decided to sell the family home and move into a senior residence.
+The CircleTalk program was the inspiration of Vanna Weyman, a vivacious elder and mother of five grown children.
+When her husband of 60 years was hospitalized after a stroke, Vanna decided to sell the family home and move into a senior community.
 She moved forward without regret for the past and in anticipation of making new friends, but what she actually found was that it was difficult to really get to know her neighbors beyond small talk.
-She felt there was no natural way to have meaningful conversations about the things that mattered to her most… life experiences, family, relationships, shared interests and universal matters.
-When her daughter returned from a weekend course, which taught a discussion-based, interactive program created to cultivate deep conversations and a sense of community in school classrooms, Vanna, 85, had her Eureka moment: “That’s what we need in my retirement home!”
+She felt there was no natural way to have meaningful conversations about the things that mattered to her most… life experiences, family, relationships, shared interests and more.
+How could she make new connections and friends?
+When her daughter learned of a successful program for school-aged youth, a discussion-based, interactive program created to cultivate deep conversations and a sense of community in school classrooms, Vanna, 85, had her Eureka moment: “That’s what we need in my !”

 CircleTalk is based on the seminal work of Rachael Kessler and the PassageWorks Institute in Boulder, Colorado.